 Luka Jovic – €60m from Eintracht Frankfurt, 2019

-One of the most in-demand strikers in Europe at the time, Luka Jovic was brought in as the long-term replacement to Madrid legend Karim Benzema – for a reported €60m.
+One of the most in-demand strikers in Europe at the time, Luka Jovic was brought in as the long-term replacement to Madrid legend Karim Benzema – for €60m.

 The Serbian had posted an almost one-in-two goal record for Eintracht Frankfurt at just 21, so was undoubtedly deserving of the hype attributed to his name.

-Likened to his idol Radamel Falcao, Jovic has so far failed to come close to the Colombian’s impact on La Liga.
-He has not scored for Madrid since the 2019-20 season and was even loaned back to Frankfurt for the second half of the 2020-21 campaign.
+Likened to his idol Radamel Falcao, Jovic proved to be an absolute sporting and economic disaster at Madrid.
+He scored just three goals in three seasons for the club and was even loaned back to Frankfurt for the second half of the 2020-21 campaign.

 Walter Samuel – €25m from Roma, 2004

 Strangely, either side of Walter Samuel’s one unsuccessful season at Real Madrid he could be counted among the most dominant centre-backs in the world.